K4sum3i/K4sum3i/README.md

 I don’t have a favorite project right now, but I’m constantly building and experimenting.

-Fun Facts
+### Fun Facts:

-  – I love anime (One Piece is my favorite)
+* I love anime (One Piece is my favorite)

-  – I go to the gym regularly
+* I go to the gym regularly

-  – I enjoy building things and learning new tech
+* I enjoy building things and learning new tech

-  – I like listening to music while I code
+* I like listening to music while I code